CDCgov/MIRA-NF/docs/usage.md

 - `test`
   - A profile with a complete configuration for automated testing
   - Includes links to test data so needs no other parameters
+- `docker`
+  - A generic configuration profile to be used with [Docker](https://docker.com/)
 - `singularity`
+  - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/)
+- `podman`
+  - A generic configuration profile to be used with [Podman](https://podman.io/)
+- `shifter`
+  - A generic configuration profile to be used with [Shifter](https://nersc.gitlab.io/development/shifter/how-to-use/)
+- `charliecloud`
+  - A generic configuration profile to be used with [Charliecloud](https://hpc.github.io/charliecloud/)
+- `apptainer`
+  - A generic configuration profile to be used with [Apptainer](https://apptainer.org/)
+- `conda`
-  - A generic configuration profile to be used with [Singularity](https://sylabs.io/docs/).
-The singularirty profile has to be used for this pipeline to work
+  - A generic configuration profile to be used with [Conda](https://conda.io/docs/).
+Please only use Conda as a last resort i.e. when it's not possible to run the pipeline with Docker, Singularity, Podman, Shifter, Charliecloud, or Apptainer.
 - `hpc`
   - A configuration profile that enables the pipeline to be executed on an HPC with a SGE.
 - `local`